perladvent/perldotcom/content/article/_pub_2005_11_17_handel.md

 {
+   "description" : " Over the years of doing various levels of web-based programming, I've come feel like Dante taking a trip through the nine circles of web programmer hell.
+There are certain things we must endure over and over, from project to...", "slug" : "/pub/2005/11/17/handel.html",
    "authors" : [
       "christopher-h--laco"
    ],
-   "title" : "Building E-Commerce Sites with Handel", "categories" : "Web",
-   "date" : "2005-11-17T00:00:00-08:00",
+   "draft" : null,
    "thumbnail" : "/images/_pub_2005_11_17_handel/111-ecommerce.gif",
-   "image" : null,
-   "draft" : null,
-   "description" : " Over the years of doing various levels of web-based programming, I've come feel like Dante taking a trip through the nine circles of web programmer hell.
-There are certain things we must endure over and over, from project to...", "slug" : "/pub/2005/11/17/handel.html",
    "tags" : [
       "catalyst",
       "e-commerce",